 Baby powder with talc is often used by adult women for feminine hygiene.
 Unfortunately, recent studies have linked it with a increased risk of ovarian cancer and mesothelioma.
-Over 14,000 lawsuits have been filed and juries have awarded over $600 million.
+Thousands of lawsuits have been filed and juries have awarded over $1 billion to victims.

 Need a Texas Baby Powder Cancer Lawyer?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one was diagnosed with ovarian cancer, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a lawsuit.